HTC Windows Phone 8X review

 HTC was up there at the starting block when Microsoft launched Windows Phone a couple of years back, and although it's competing with Samsung in this arena too - and its offerings haven't been what one would call "amazing" - HTC is clearly trying to make its voice heard.

-And what better way to do that with some pretty bright colours and a newer version of Windows Phone that the world's been waiting for for months?
+And what better way to do that with some pretty bright colors and a newer version of Windows Phone that the world's been waiting for for months?

-The HTC 8X comes in a range of colours - from muted black, to respectable red, to an elegant purple and a, quite frankly, hideous lollipop-lady yellow hue.
+The HTC 8X comes in a range of colors - from muted black, to respectable red, to an elegant purple and a, quite frankly, hideous lollipop-lady yellow hue.

 We were sent the purple model and it's a beauty.
-There had been rumours that the red would be reserved for Verizon users in the US – but it looks like the rest of world is now getting it too.
+That said, Verizon has exclusive red and black models for its customers.

 First thing we noticed is how thin the HTC 8X is.
 Not so much an amazing feat of engineering, but a clever trick.